mrob27/portalgun/README.txt

 etc.).
 Use right-click for shooting orange portals.
 You can now only shoot portals onto steel blocks.
- 20151007 Clean up the code, add more comments
+ 20151007 Clean up the code, add more comments 20151008 More code cleanup; start adding staticdata for the portal entities so they can be properly reactivated after the player wanders away and back.

 TODO